Kgatliffe/new_weather_data/README.md

 # new_weather_data

+Updating with my latest thoughts.
+I will clean this up soon.

 So I have divided the file into Denver and Crested Butte (I chose Crested Butte for being the snowiest city in the state).
 I did a quick cleanup changing the Na values to zero in rain and snow.
 My initial regression implies rain may be better than snow, and Denver may be better than Crested Butte.

 Things to Do: